-- Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
+- Question Paper will comprise of a total of six questions each carrying 20 marksQ.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
 For example, if Q.2 has part (a) from Module 3 then part (b) must be from any other Module randomly selected from all the modules) - A total of four questions need to be answered

 Teaching Scheme Credits Assigned

-Course Code Course Name (Contact Hours)
+Course Code (Contact Hours)

-Theory Practical Tutorial Theory Practical /Oral Tutorial Total
+Name Theory Practical Tutorial Theory Practical Tutorial Total

+/Oral

-ITC303 Database Management System 03 03 03
+ITC303 Database 03 03 03

+Management

+System

-Examina ation Scheme
+Course Course Examina ation Scheme

-Course Code Course Name Theo ry Marks
+Code Name Theory Marks Pract. /Oral Total

-Inte rnal asse ssment End Sem Term Work Total
+Internal assessment End Term Work

 Test1 Test 2 Avg.
-Exam
+Sem.
+Exam Term work Flact. /Olai Total

-ITC303 Database Management System 20 20 20 80 100
+ITC303 Database Management System 20 20 20 80 1 100

-Sr. No. Course Objectives The cours se aims: 1 To learn the basics and understand the need of database management system.
+Sr. No. Course Objectives The cour se aims: 1 To learn the basics and understand the need of database management system.
 2 To construct conceptual data model for real world applications 3 To Build Relational Model from ER/EER.
 4 To introduce the concept of SQL to store and retrieve data efficiently.
 5 To demonstrate notions of normalization for database design.
 6 To understand the concepts of transaction processing- concurrency control & recovery procedures.

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ cessful completion, of course, learner/student will be able to: 1 Identify the need of Database Management System.
-L4 2 Design conceptual model for real life applications.
-L6

-3 Create Relational Model for real life applications L6 4 Formulate query using SQL commands.
-L5 5 Apply the concept of normalization to relational database design.
-L3 6 Understand the concept of transaction, concurrency and recovery.
-L1, L2
+Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suc cessful completion, of course, learner/student will be able to: 1 Identify the need of Database Management System.
+L1, L2 2 Design conceptual model for real life applications.
+L6 3 Create Relational Model for real life applications L6 4 Formulate query using SQL commands.
+L3 5 Apply the concept of normalization to relational database design.
+L3 6 Demonstrate the concept of transaction, concurrency and recovery.
+L2